Appendicitis: After surgery

 Hospital lengths of stay typically range from a few hours to a few days but can be a few weeks if complications occur.
 The recovery process may vary depending on the severity of the condition: if the appendix had ruptured or not before surgery.
-Appendix surgery recovery is generally much faster if the appendix did not rupture.
+Appendix surgery recovery is generally much faster if the appendix does not rupture.
 It is important that people undergoing surgery respect their doctor's advice and limit their physical activity so the tissues can heal.
 Recovery after an appendectomy may not require diet changes or a lifestyle change.

 The length of hospital stays for appendicitis varies on the severity of the condition.
 A study from the United States found that in 2010, the average appendicitis hospital stay was 1.8 days.
 For stays where the person's appendix had ruptured, the average length of stay was 5.2 days.

-After surgery, the patient will be transferred to a postanesthesia care unit, so his or her vital signs can be closely monitored to detect anesthesia- or surgery-related complications.
+After surgery, the patient will be transferred to a postanesthesia care unit, so their vital signs can be closely monitored to detect anesthesia- or surgery-related complications.
 Pain medication may be administered if necessary.
 After patients are completely awake, they are moved to a hospital room to recover.
 Most individuals will be offered clear liquids the day after the surgery, then progress to a regular diet when the intestines start to function correctly.
-Patients are recommended to sit upon the edge of the bed and walk short distances several times a day.
+Patients are recommended to sit on the edge of the bed and walk short distances several times a day.
 Moving is mandatory, and pain medication may be given if necessary.
-Full recovery from appendectomies takes about four to six weeks but can be prolonged to up to eight weeks if the appendix had ruptured.
+Full recovery from appendectomies takes about four to six weeks but can be prolonged to up to eight weeks if the appendix has ruptured.